Thorpe Camp: 97 Squadron

 97 Squadron was a training squadron based at nearby RAF Waddington during the First World War.
 The squadron was disbanded on 1 April 1920 after being renumbered, becoming No. 60 Squadron.
 The squadron was reformed on 16 September 1935 at RAF Catfoss, and later became one of the Pathfinder squadrons in April 1943.

 617 Squadron

 Commonly known as the Dambusters, No. 617 Squadron was the squadron that took part in Operation Chastise in May 1943, destroying Nazi factories, mines, and hydro-electric power stations.
 617 Squadron was based at RAF Scampton, but often made use of RAF Woodhall Spa during exercises and missions.

+Famously Wing Commander Gibson took off on his final Journey from RAF Woodhall Spa with Squadron Leader Jim Warwick.
+In Mosquito B.XX KB267 after rejecting reserve aircraft KB213.
+Sadly both men did not return home.

 619 Squadron

 No. 619 Squadron was a Heavy bomber squadron, initially formed at RAF Woodhall Spa on 18 April 1943.
 The squadron flew the Avro Lancaster, and took place in many bombing raids on Nazi Germany.

 627 Squadron

 No. 627 Squadron alike No. 97 Squadron was a member of the Pathfinder squadrons.
 It operated from both RAF Oakington and RAF Woodhall Spa throughout the war, as a bomber squadron, reconnaissance and also a specialised target marking squadron.